 I was not awarded a scholarship.
 Is there any other funding available to me?

 Yes, besides scholarships offered by EIT Digital, you may also be eligible for other types of financial aid offered by our partner universities.
 More information with links and contact details can be found on the 'Local Funding' page in the application portal.

 Do students receive travel allowances?

-Travel within Europe to the Kick-Off, Summer School and Graduation is usually covered by the EIT Digital.
-Other than that, the students need to organize their own travels.
+Travel within Europe to the Kick-Off Event and Summer School is usually covered by the EIT Digital.
+Other than that, the students need to organise their own travels.